sylhare/sylhare.github.io/_posts/2021/2021-03-22-Mac-custom-terminal.md

 {% include aligner.html images="iterm2-powerglyphs.png" column=1 %}

-Then, if you don't like the default color, and prefer something similar to the above, you can update the color scheme.
+Then, if you don't like the default color, and prefer something similar to the above, you can update the colour scheme.
 There's the *Solarized Dark* theme which is popular, but I went *Tango Dark*.

 To update it, go back to preferences > profiles where you were before and go to *Colors* to update on the bottom right